CommunityDragon/awesome-league/README.md

 A list of things that work with the League of Legends APIs.

-Join the [Riot Games Third-Party Developer Community](https://discordapp.com/invite/riotgamesdevrel) to learn more about League's APIs and their possibilities.
+Join the [Riot Games Third Party Developer Community](https://discordapp.com/invite/riotgamesdevrel) to learn more about League's APIs and their possibilities.

 ## Contents